 In Asia, a beautiful nose is considered an intergral part of any facial enhancement.
 Asians have long coveted the more defined nose of our Western counterparts.
 In the past decades, there has been a surge in the number of rhinoplasties performed in Asia.
 In line with the increase demand, there has also been a corresponding increase in numbers of mishaps and botched ‘jobs’.
-Today, we speak to plastic surgeon Dr Tan Ying Chien from the renown chain of clinics called The Sloane Clinic, which specializes in both non-invasive aesthetics as well as cosmetic surgery in Asia.
+Today, we speak to plastic surgeon Dr Tan Ying Chien，consultant plastic surgery from SW1 Clinic, which specializes in both non-invasive aesthetics as well as cosmetic surgery in Asia.

 Can you tell us if there is a key difference in the Asian nose compared to the Caucasian nose?

 The diversity of the continent of Asia consists of several races and ethnic groups.
 Thus the various nasal shapes and structure of Asian noses vary in height and width from the noses of the Indian subcontinent with their Caucasian nasal features in contrast with smaller East Asian type Korean – Chinese nose and the Asian Malay nose of south–east Asia.